-Owing to conflict with his superiors, for ideological as well as personal reasons, Bessonov left Vilna in the middle of 1866 in the midst of scandal.
-Among the accusations leveled against him were reproaches for his excessive Judeophilia.
-In the same period, Iakov Brafman, a convert to Russian Orthodoxy from the Jewish lower classes, emerged in the role of expert on "the Jewish question."
+Owing to conflict with his superiors, for ideological as well as personal reasons, Bessonov left Vilna in the middle of 1866 in the midst of scandal.50 Among the accusations leveled against him were reproaches for his excessive Judeophilia.
+In the same period, Iakov Brafman, a convert to Russian Orthodoxy from the Jewish lower classes, emerged in the role of expert on the "Jewish question."
 In a short time, appeared Brafman's ill-famed The Book of the Kahal, which would become a guide for Russian Judeophobes and a universal explanation of all problems connected with Jews.
-Brafman depicted the kahal (the organ of Jewish self-government abolished by the state in 1844) as an indestructible and ubiquitous institution-the treasured essence of the Jews' social life, and therefore the prime reason for all their vices.

-Relying on the Talmud, the kahal presumably had everyone and everything under its control and had extended its influence far beyond its boundaries.
+Brafman depicted the kahal (the organ of Jewish self-government abolished by the state in 1844) as an indestructible and ubiquitous institution - the treasured essence of the Jews' social life, and therefore the prime reason for all their vices.
+Relying on the Talmud, the kahal presumably had everyone and everything under its control and had extended its influence far beyond its boundaries.51

 The views of Brafman have been well studied in the context of Russian Judeophobia.
 However, the connections of "kahalomania" with the idioms of Russification, on the one hand, and with the European tradition of discrediting Judaism, are more interesting for the historian.
-Brafman formed his narrative of the kahal in close cooperation with the so-called "pedagogical circle" in Vilna-an informal company of nationalistically minded officials and journalists, for the most part subordinates and protégés of Kornilov.
-The members of the circle cultivated a populist notion of Russification as a weapon against particularistic, retrograde, and allegedly conspiratorial elites who prevented a face-to-face encounter between the reforming state and the "masses" of the people.
+Brafman formed his narrative of the kahal in close cooperation with the so-called "pedagogical circle" in Vilna - an informal company of nationalistically minded officials and journalists, for the most part subordinates and protégés of Kornilov.52 The members of the circle cultivated a populist notion of Russification as a weapon against particularistic, retrograde, and allegedly conspiratorial elites who prevented a face-to-face encounter between the reforming state and the "masses" of the people.
 At the basis of The Book of the Kahal, exposing the "Talmudic aristocracy," lay those same emancipatory and anti-elitist tropes that before then were used, for example, in the campaign against the Catholic clergy.
 The Russian officials lack of acquaintance with Jewish realities made the populist conspiratorology of Brafman especially plausible.
-E. Gintsburg's secretary E. Levin expressed this aspect of The Book of the Kahal well: "The accusations set forth in it represent a mixture of falsehood and truth, so skillfully woven together that not every Jew would be able to disentangle them...Brafman argues in this work not as the enemy of the Jews, but, to the contrary, as the friend of the indigent masses of the people and a defender of the poor classes against the rich, the plebes, as he expresses himself, against the patricians, and this lends great force to his phillipic."
+E. Gintsburg's secretary Emmanuil Levin ex-

-&lt;sup>41 RO IRLI, f.
+50 RO IRLI, f.
 3, op.
 4, d.
-297, l.
-15v-16 (M. Koialovich to Aksakov, 30 October 1865).
+297, ll.
+15v-16 (Mikhail Koialovich to Aksakov, 30 October 1865).

-&lt;sup>42 Klier J. Imperial Russia's Jewish Question, 263-83; Eliashevich D.A.
-Pravitel'stvennaia politika i evreiskaia pechat' v Rossii: Ocherki istorii tsenzury, 1797-1917 (St. Petersburg - Jerusalem, 1999), 289-300.
+51 Klier, Imperial Russia's Jewish Question, pp. 263-283; Dmitrii A. Eliashevich, Pravitel'stvennaia politika i evreiskaia pechat' v Rossii: Ocherki istorii tsenzury, 1797-1917 (St. Petersburg-Jerusalem, 1999), pp. 289-300.